Green Tea Supports Brain Cell Health

-If you’re looking to sip some EGCG, white and green tea have the highest concentration of EGCG, oolong tea the ‘middle’ amount, and black tea the least.
+If you’re looking to sip some EGCG, white and green tea have the highest concentration, oolong tea the ‘middle’ amount, and black tea the least.
 It appears, however, gut bacteria can metabolize compounds in black and oolong tea into EGCG.
 In other words, your intestinal bacteria can partially turn black tea into green tea (1).

 Also consider taking a green tea extract supplement.

 Much more research needs to be done, but this is an excellent and promising start!
 Finding a preventative to such an awful, debilitating disease like Alzheimer’s would be amazing!

 1. Rosenberg, Irwin H., MD.
 "Green Tea Protects Brain Cells."
 Tufts University Health & Nutrition Letter 31, No.4 (June 2013): 7.
 Print.